nataliamoran/maia-chess-dashboard/deliverable-2/iteration-02-review.md

 *Write each model maia_kd_1xxx as a new entry to a dictionary for the same game as its different models analyzing the same game
 Ex: maia_kdd_1200-lxHs7sJd8

+ ##### What did you learn from the demo from either a process or product perspective?
+ Our partner is generally happy with our product, but there is still much work that needs to be done, to bring the product deployment.
+Our process of development thanks to our organizaiton using Trello boards, slack, weekely meetings, and end-specific chats, help the process go extremely smoothly.
+The backend and front end teams are able to develop in parallel without needing to communicate with one another too much, as long as the contracts for what data is passed back and forth is reached.
+The product still has a far way to go in terms of optimization of hardware, and the intended user scope of this project is quite vast, which means that our work has to and is being done with the upmost care.